top of page

 Face validity - How well do animal models replicate the human disease phenotype?

-Since the end of the 19th century, several dozen animal species and strains were used to model human Type 1 diabetes mellitus (T1DM) with the goal to probe disease causes and risk factors, study disease mechanisms, develop new therapies and assess safety and efficacy of therapeutic candidates.
+Since the end of the 19th century, several dozen animal species and strains were used to model human Type 1 diabetes mellitus (T1DM) with the goal to probe disease causes and risk factors, study disease mechanisms, develop new therapies and assess therapeutic candidates.

-None of these T1DM animal models have faithfully and fully recapitulated the pathophysiology of T1DM, nor the inter-individual heterogeneity of disease phenotypes Singh, Front.
-Endocrinol., Feb 2024, Pandey et al., Biomed., Oct 2023.
+None of these T1DM animal models have faithfully recapitulated the pathophysiology of T1DM, nor the inter-individual heterogeneity in disease phenotypes.

 Methods so far employed to induce symptoms of T1DM in animals include selective breeding of strains with spontaneous symptoms, gene editing, chemical induction, viral induction, and surgical induction.